All the best Labor Day sales to shop this weekend | CNN Underscored

 - Vineyard Vines: Take up to 60% off all sale styles during the brand’s Summer Send-Off Sale.

-- Yummie: Already marked down apparel and accessories are now an additional 30% off for Labor Day.
+- Yummie: Already marked-down apparel and accessories are now an additional 30% off for Labor Day and get an additional 10% off with the code YACNN10

 - Zales: The more you buy, the more you’ll save at Zales’ Labor Day sale.
 Get up to 25% off through Monday.